centic9/openstreetmap-tile-server/README.md

 This container allows you to easily set up an OpenStreetMap PNG tile server given a `.osm.pbf` file.
 It is based on the [latest Ubuntu 18.04 LTS guide](https://switch2osm.org/serving-tiles/manually-building-a-tile-server-18-04-lts/) from [switch2osm.org](https://switch2osm.org/) and therefore uses the default OpenStreetMap style.

+## Building the docker container locally

+After changing files you can rebuild the docker container locally.

+    docker build -t openstreetmap-tile-server .

+If you want to use the custom docker container, you need to use `openstreetmap-tile-server` instead of `overv/openstreetmap-tile-server` in the commands below.

 ## Setting up the server

 First create a Docker volume to hold the PostgreSQL database that will contain the OpenStreetMap data: